Frequently Asked Questions

 How do I find my ACT and SAT scores?

 If you don’t have a copy of your scores, they may be recorded on your high school transcript.

 What courses am I eligible to take based on my scores?

 |ACT Scores||11-14||MAT 010||12-13||ENG 080||13-17||ENG 090|

 Please note: If you are not satisfied with the course your ACT score placed you, know you are welcome to take our course placement assessment offered in the WA testing lab.

 How do I submit placement scores from another college for review?

-Provide a copy of the assessment to the JCC Admissions Office.
+Provide a copy of the assessment to the JC Admissions Office.